The Clear Edge

 Nina started with conversations, not construction.

-Week 1 Plan: Have 15 conversations with potential buyers.
+Week 1 plan: have 15 conversations with potential buyers.

-She didn’t have a website.
-She didn’t have a portfolio.
-She didn’t even have a finalized offer.
+She framed them as “market research” to lower the pressure.
+She listened for patterns in what they actually wanted instead of what she assumed they needed.
+She didn’t have a website, a portfolio, or a finalized offer.
 She had a hypothesis and a willingness to test it through conversation.

 Day 1–3